csartoshi/bitcoin/README.md

-# My Proof-of-Work - Falling Down the Bitcoin Rabbit Hole
+# My Proof-of-Work - Perpetually Falling Down the Bitcoin Rabbit Hole
 ***

 "I will continue my quest to consume as much information as possible about this new ecosystem, but have long since given up the goal of understanding bitcoin.